opensearch-project/project-website/_posts/2023-05-04-segment-replication.md

 Shard indexing backpressure is a shard-level smart rejection mechanism that dynamically rejects indexing requests when your cluster is under strain.
 It transfers requests from an overwhelmed node or shard to other nodes or shards that are still healthy.

 Segment replication backpressure monitors the replicas to ensure they are not falling behind the primary shard.
-If a replica has not synchronized to the primary shard within a set time limit, the primary shard will start rejecting requests when ingesting new documents, in an attempt to slow down the indexing.
+If a replica has not synchronized to the primary shard within a set time limit, the primary shard will start rejecting requests when ingesting new documents in an attempt to slow down the indexing.

 ## Enabling segment replication